The Legacy of a Name That Refused to Die

 1. The Visionary Roots: Ettore Bugatti’s Dream Becomes Reality

-Bugatti’s early models, such as the Type 13, Type 35, and Type 41 “Royale,” were engineering marvels and instantly became the darlings of race tracks and aristocrats alike.
-The Type 35 alone won over 1,000 races, solidifying Bugatti’s reputation as a force to be reckoned with in motorsport.
+Bugatti’s early models, such as the Type 13, Type 35, and Type 41 “Royale”, proved to be miracles of engineering, as quickly becoming favorited race tracks and aristocrats alike.
+Of all Bugatti models, Type 35 won more than 1,000 races, thus adding to the Bugatti success story and establishing Bugatti as a leading power in motorsport.

 However, as war clouds loomed and competition intensified, the company faced its first major hurdles.